Mission

 of Act One

-Act One was started by Russ and Mac Perlich to address the many issues faced by schools and arts organizations alike when organizing field trips.
-Although many theater companies offered student matinees, low-income schools could not afford the tickets, nor the necessary transportation.
+Act One was started by Russ and Mac Perlich in 2011 to address the many issues faced by schools and arts organizations alike when organizing field trips.
+Although many theater companies offered student matinees, Title I schools could not afford the tickets, nor the necessary transportation.
 The solution became Act One’s signature program: Act One Field Trips.

 Field Trips

-Act One sends students from Title I schools on educational arts field trips and covers the cost of admission tickets and transportation.
+Since 2011, Act One has sent students from Title I schools on educational arts field trips and covers the cost of admission tickets and transportation.
 Act One facilitates the field trips from start to finish: securing tickets with the arts organizations, working with teachers to book field trips, paying for the transportation and providing educational materials that teachers can use to integrate the field trip into their curricula and prepare the students for their arts experience.

 Culture Pass

 In 2013, Act One adopted its second program, the Culture Pass.
-By “checking out” a Culture Pass at one of 64 local libraries, library cardholders receive free admission for two to one of the many museums, theaters and cultural sites that participate in the program.
-In its first year under Act One, the Culture Pass was expanded to include passes to performances, and today more than 10,000 performance tickets are available annually to library cardholders in Maricopa and Pima counties.
-In 2014, the Sedona Public Library joined the list of partners, bringing the Culture Pass to Northern Arizona.
-In October 2015, the program launched in Pima County and is available at 11 Pima County Public Libraries and the Pima Community College Desert Vista Campus Library.
+By “checking out” a Culture Pass at one of nearly 200 Arizona libraries, library cardholders receive free admission for two to one of the many museums, theaters and cultural sites that participate in the program.
+In its first year under Act One, the Culture Pass was expanded to include passes to performances, and today performance tickets are available annually to library cardholders in Maricopa and Pima counties.
+From 2021 to 2025, the program was expanded into nearly every county in Arizona, now hosted in nearly 200 academic and public libraries in 13 of 15 counties.
+Additionally, the program partners with over 40 Arizona arts and cultural institutions to provide over half a million Culture Passes to Arizonans each year, completely free, all with just their local library card.

 Act One